 8. Mariano “Squishy Muffinz” Arruda

-Squishy is best known for his incredible mechanics.
+Squishy is known for his incredible in-game mechanics.
 He’s a master of air dribbles, ceiling shots and wave dashing.
 He is absolutely one of the flashiest players in Rocket League and one of the most entertaining to watch.
 Squishy also deserves praise for building one of the largest YouTube/Twitch followings for a pro player.

 7. Justin “Jstn” Morales